juanclopgar97/python_sharp/README.md

   *Events with modifiable arguments* are most likely implemented as **pre-events** this means the event advertise something that is about to happen, and it will let the subscribers provide information to determine the future, like cancelling what was about to happen or modify how it was going to be done.

-  Name convention for this events is: [optional subject or adjetive] + VERB + 'ing' (present continous).
+  Name convention for this events is: [optional subject or adjective] + VERB + 'ing' (present continuous).

   Examples: